thunder-nyc/Thunder/README.md

 ### Compilers for C++11

 Thunder requires a C++11 compiler.
-We target our tests to gcc >= 4.8 and clang >= 3.4.
+We target our tests to [gcc](https://gcc.gnu.org) >= 4.8 and [llvm/clang](http://clang.llvm.org) >= 3.4.

 ## Features

 Thunder has many exciting features.
 The following is a preview list.
-Some of them are already in the current source code tree.
+Some of them are already in the current public source code.

 ### Device Transparency